TH3Eimis/TH3Eimis.github.io/projects/Trackmania_AI.md

   - Angelscript
   - TMInterface
   - Socket Programming
-summary: "Trackmania AI (TMAI) is a project that integrates with the Trackmania game to develop and train AI agents.
-Utilizing TMinterface for real-time data interaction and performance tracking, the system features advanced agent "vision," edge and curve prediction, and a reward system for optimizing gameplay."
+summary: 'Trackmania AI (TMAI) is a project that integrates with the Trackmania game to develop and train AI agents.
+Utilizing TMinterface for real-time data interaction and performance tracking, the system features advanced agent "vision," edge and curve prediction, and a reward system for optimizing gameplay.'
 ---

 **Project Description:**